KSeungBin/KSeungBin/README.md

 ### 👋 Introduction
  🎯 I’m currently working on improving performance of crack segmentation models
  &emsp;   → This is our group project on github: https://github.com/KSeungBin/yeardream_CV_project/tree/main/crack_segmentation
- ⚡ I’m currently learning Computer Vision and Data Analysis as a 'Yeardream School' student.
+ ⚡ I'm working with gausslab as an AI Researcher
  📧 How to reach me: tmdqlsrla11@naver.com (starsbk7@gmail.com)

 ### 🌱 Blog